MDPvis/MDPvis.github.io/README.md

 # About

 MDPvis is a visualization designed to assist in the MDP simulation and optimization process.
 See the forthcoming research paper for more details, "Facilitating Testing and Debugging of Markov Decision Processes with Interactive Visualization."
-To play with a live version of the visualization, visit (todo).
+To play with a live version of the visualization, visit [mdpvis.github.io/](http://mdpvis.github.io/).

 We built MDPvis as a web-based visualization so it would be: